 Given the decline in tariff, profitability to be lower vis-à-vis historical levels in the earlier years.
 Profitability to depict strong growth over the MYT period on the back of higher unit sent out and continuous reduction in T&D losses.
 Quantum of improvement will depend on growth in units sent out, extent of reduction in T&D losses and amount of write-off claims.
 While remaining within manageable levels, leverage indicators are expected to continue to increase given the significant capital expenditure being incurred and planned over the rating horizon.
+In absolute terms, debt levels have increased by nearly 2.2x over the last 27 months (from end-FY18 to end-Sep'2020).
 KE's working capital requirements have increased significantly due to increase in receivables in lieu of Tariff Differential Claim although amount received in lieu of the same was higher vis-à-vis preceding.
-These have been offset by sizeable jump in payable to NTDC in FY20.
+These have been offset by sizeable jump in payable to NTDC in FY20 and recently KE has received c.
+PKR.
+31 Bn on account of TDC receivable.
 On a net basis, increase in receivable has remained manageable but overall KE has a significant net receiver position.
-Over the last 3 years, debt levels have increased by over 3 times (vis-à-vis FY17 levels) due to increase in working capital requirements and capital expenditure being incurred on generation, transmission and distribution front.
+Finance cost is higher during 1HFY20 on account of increase in interest rates and debt levels which have increased significantly over the last 3 years due to additional working capital requirements and capital expenditure being incurred on generation, transmission and distribution front.